 (Total cost for bangles: $5.65)

 If you're looking for a sari for that Indian wedding you've been invited to or you just love Indian jewellery as much as I do, check out Chandam Fashion in Little India.
+Shopping can be surprisingly cheap if you know where to look and finding deals on beautiful items is one of my favorite things to do in Toronto.
 There's also a secret top floor level where you may be able to spot a future bride decked out in a traditional sari or a lehenga.
 I was able to buy a set of purple bangles for a wedding I'm going to this year for only $5.
 What a steal!

 Lunch at Moti Mahal in Little India